Deputies Leadership Program

 - strengthen your approaches to building trust through collaboration and stakeholder engagement

 - grow confidence in leading for, with and in digital government

 - develop techniques to build resilience and lead with integrity.

 The program will be jointly led by Kathryn Anderson and Martin Stewart-Weeks.
 Kathryn Anderson served as a Deputy Secretary in two departments in the Victorian Public Service, and has worked across jurisdictions in policy, program and corporate roles.
 She is now a Partner at Cube Group, a consultancy working exclusively with the public purpose sector.
 Kathryn is a Fellow of the Institute of Public Administration (IPAA) Victoria.
 Martin Stewart-Weeks has been a Ministerial Chief of Staff, public servant in Canberra and Sydney and an advisor, facilitator and writer at the intersection of policy, public sector management and leadership and technology for the past 30 years.
 He held executive roles in the innovation and strategy group at Cisco Systems and is the founder and principal of Public Purpose Pty Ltd. With Simon Cooper, Martin is the co-author of Are We There Yet?
 The Digital Transformation of Government and the Public Sector in Australia (Longueville Media, 2019)

-The program will be delivered virtually over three months and is designed to enable participants to learn from each other’s experiences and challenges.
-It will be highly interactive, with small group discussions forming a central part of the program delivery.
+The program will be delivered in-person over two months.
+It will be highly interactive and is designed to enable participants to learn from each other’s experiences and challenges.

 While course material will be provided to participants who wish to dive more deeply into topics canvassed, the program design recognises the time constraints facing Deputies and will not rely on extensive pre-session work.